miyurud/jasminegraph/README.md

 ## Open Source License
 JasmineGraph is licensed under the [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0).
-Task Scheduler which is integrated in Jasminegraph is using MIT License.
+Task Scheduler which is integrated in JasmineGraph is using [MIT](https://opensource.org/licenses/MIT) License.
-[GraphSAGE](https://github.com/williamleif/GraphSAGE/)  which is integrated in Jasminegraph to generate node embeddings is using MIT License.
+[GraphSAGE](https://github.com/williamleif/GraphSAGE/)  which is integrated in JasmineGraph to generate node embeddings is using MIT License.

 ## References
 More details of JasmineGraph/Acacia architecture is available from the following list of papers.